• ...>Spring forward, don’t stumble! Employer tips for managing the daylight saving time change

 Last updated on Thursday, March 21, 2024

-As we gear up for the clocks to spring forward, businesses face the annual challenge of managing enquiries about pay for that ‘lost’ hour—not to mention scores of employees turning up late to work the next day!
+As we gear up for the clocks to spring forward, businesses face the annual challenge of managing enquiries about pay for that ‘lost’ hour—not to mention, some of your employees may turn up late to work the next day!

-Although those who do not work at the weekend are likely to be in bed when this happens, it is important to consider how this will affect working hours, and pay, for those who are still required to work in the early hours of Sunday 31st March.
+Although those who do not work at the weekend are likely to be in bed when this happens, it's important to consider how this will affect working hours, and pay, for those who are still required to work in the early hours of Sunday March 8th 2026.

 Will the clocks going forward affect my payroll?

-Whether the employer will need to pay their employees for a full, eight-hour shift in this situation will depend on the contract of employment.
+Whether the employer will need to pay their employees for a full, eight-hour shift in this situation will depend on their employment contract.
 Generally, a contract outlines that a worker is entitled to hourly pay for every hour that they work.

 Workers on a regular salary will usually get the normal amount regardless of whether they work one hour less.
 This is because salaried employees are more likely than hourly paid employees to be required to work extra hours without additional pay, and to be entitled to pay even if they work fewer hours.